Data Types in Java : Primitive and Non-Primitive Data Types

 2. Double data type

 This data type is a "64-bit Double precision IEEE 754 floating point".
 The size of the double data type is 8 bytes or 64 bits.
 It has greater precision than `float'.
 It also stores fractional numbers.
 Sufficient for storing 15 decimal digits.
 Its default value is 0.0d.
 You should end the value with "d" for doubles.
-You'll understand completely by executing the below code in the Java Playground.
+You'll understand completely by executing the code below in the Java Playground.

 Syntax